wmdbsystems/t3monitoring/README.rst

 **Requirements**

 - TYPO3 CMS 7 LTS (monitoring works also for 6.2 installations)
+- The host must have access to every client to be able to fetch the data

 Important: This extension is still alpha and things might change!